Les-Bell/eipaddress/README.md

 # User Visible Differences

 * Network comparisons:
-  - eipaddress compares networks based on the network address and network size (i.e. the number of addresses in the network).
+  * eipaddress compares networks based on the network address and network size (i.e. the number of addresses in the network).
-  - ipaddress compares networks based on the network address and netmask.
+  * ipaddress compares networks based on the network address and netmask.
-    - This results in a bigger network (with more addresses) being reported as _less than_ a smaller network (with fewer addresses) if their network addresses are the same.
+    * This results in a bigger network (with more addresses) being reported as _less than_ a smaller network (with fewer addresses) if their network addresses are the same.
-  - This applies to the comparison operators (`==`, `!=`, `<`, `<=`, `>`, `>-`)
+  * This applies to the comparison operators (`<`, `<=`, `>`, `>-`) and the
-    and the `compare_networks` method.
+    `compare_networks` method.
-  - This also affects interfaces, as their networks are compared if their interface addresses are the same.
+  * This also affects interfaces, as their networks are compared if their interface addresses are the same.
 * `get_mixed_type_key`
-  - eipaddress returns the following values, most significant first:
+  * eipaddress returns the following values, most significant first:
-      version: the IP version of the object
+      * version: the IP version of the object
-      address:
+      * address:
-        - for an address or interface, the integer value of the object
+        * for an address or interface, the integer value of the object
-        - for a network, the integer value of the network address
+        * for a network, the integer value of the network address
-      scope-ID:
+      * scope-ID:
-        - for an IPv6 object; an empty string if there is no scope-ID
+        * for an IPv6 object; an empty string if there is no scope-ID
-        - omitted for an IPv4 address
+        * omitted for an IPv4 address
-        - an empty string for an IPv4 network or interface
+        * an empty string for an IPv4 network or interface
-      size:
+      * size:
-        - for a network or interface, the number of addresses in the network
+        * for a network or interface, the number of addresses in the network
-        - omitted for an address
+        * omitted for an address
-      suffix:
+      * suffix:
-        - for a network only, to differentiate it from an interface
+        * for a network only, to differentiate it from an interface
-        - omitted for an address or an interface
+        * omitted for an address or an interface
-  - ipaddress order is based on:
+  * ipaddress returns the following values, most significant first:
-      version: the IP version of the object
+      * version: the IP version of the object
-      address:
+      * address:
-        - for an address or interface, the object itself
+        * for an address or interface, the object itself
-        - for a network, the `network_address` object from the network netmask;
+        * for a network, the `network_address` object from the network
+      * netmask;
-        - for a network, the netmask, as an address object
+        * for a network, the netmask, as an address object
-        - omitted for an address or interface
+        * omitted for an address or interface
+  * Sorting a mixed type list, with hundreds of objects of each type, is an order of magnitude faster in eipaddress.
+For details, see the `test_sort_get_mixed_type_key` function in the eipaddress_perf.py module.
 * IPv4Network and IPv6Network `address_exclude`
-  - eipaddress returns the generated subnets in sorted order.
+  * eipaddress returns the generated subnets in sorted order.
-  - ipaddress returns some generated subnets out of order.
+  * ipaddress returns some generated subnets out of order.

 # Performance